elhuhdron/emdrp/README.md

 python C extensions were created for fast performance of some pipeline steps.
 Build these are built with a simple [Makefile](recon/python/utils/pyCext/Makefile) after modifying the appropriate paths to python and numpy install locations.

 Currently the emdrp is more a collection of python, matlab and shell scripts than a toolbox or single install.
-Until this is remedied, the following need to be added to the respective paths:
+Until this is remedied, the following need to be added to the respective paths (relative to emdrp clone path):

 - PATH
   - `emdrp/recon/python`
 - PYTHONPATH
-  - `recon/python`
+  - `emdrp/recon/python`
-  - `recon/python/utils`
+  - `emdrp/recon/python/utils`
-  - `recon/python/utils/pyCext`
+  - `emdrp/recon/python/utils/pyCext`
 - matlab path
-  - `recon/matlab/hdf5`
+  - `emdrp/recon/matlab/hdf5`
-  - `recon/matlab/knossos`
+  - `emdrp/recon/matlab/knossos`

 ## Tutorial / Example Run